 Ciobanu said her most substantial argument in seeking to overturn White's 2012 convictions is that the trial court in central Indiana's Hamilton County failed to apply Indiana's residency statute "at all" as his case played out.
 She said that left White unable to convey to jurors where his actual place of residence was as they heard evidence and eventually convicted him on three counts of voter fraud, two counts of perjury and one count of theft.

 "I think it's difficult for the jury to make that decision based on the evidence they were presented and the limited information they were given and the misapplication of the law," Ciobanu told the appeals court.

-The Republican was automatically removed from office in February 2012 after a Hamilton County jury convicted him of six felonies.
-That included using his ex-wife's home in Fishers as his voting address in 2010 while living elsewhere as he served on the Indianapolis suburb's town council and campaigned for secretary of state.
+White, a Republican, was automatically removed from his statewide office in February 2012 after a jury convicted him.
+The six counts included using his ex-wife's Fishers home as his voting address in 2010 — four years after their divorce — while campaigning for secretary of state as he served on a suburban Indianapolis town council.

-A reversal of White's conviction could allow him to reclaim the secretary of state's office, but the term to which he was elected ends Dec.
-31. Daniels appointed Republican Connie Lawson to replace White, and she won election last week to a four-year term as Indiana's chief elections officer.
+After White's conviction and removal from office, then-Gov. Mitch Daniels appointed Republican Connie Lawson to replace White, whose term was scheduled to run through December.
+Lawson won election last month to a four-year term as Indiana's chief elections officer.

 Following Tuesday's hearing, Vaidik said the court would consider the attorneys' arguments and court filings on what she called "this very difficult case."